Productivity

 4

-Pricing: From $159/mo
+Pricing From $159/mo

-Best for: Teams, freelancers, professionals
+Best for Teams, freelancers, professionals

-Foxit screenshot
+Foxit productivity platform interface screenshot

-Last updated: February 2026
+Last updated: March 2026

 Foxit PDF Editor has been the quiet alternative to Adobe Acrobat for years.
 Quiet, but not small.
 Foxit handles over 700 million users worldwide and consistently undercuts Adobe on price while matching it on most features that actually matter for day-to-day work.
 If you edit, sign, or annotate PDFs regularly and have been paying the Adobe tax out of habit, Foxit deserves a serious look.